Spring Seed Starting with Children: A Nordic Windowsill Tradition

 The Soil: Let your child spoon a little potting soil into each shell.

-The Seed: Sprinkle grass seeds (for instant gratification) or flower seeds (for patience).
+The Seed: Sprinkle grass seeds (instant rhythm) or flower seeds (patient waiting).

 The Window: Place the carton in the sunniest window you have.
 Mist with water daily.